felixlopz/hubrise-test-task/content/apps/catalog-manager/en/deals-discounts-charges.md

 ---
-title: Manage Deals, Discounts and Charges
+title: Deals, Discounts and Charges
 position: 7
 layout: documentation
 meta:
-  title: Manage Deals, Discounts and Charges | Catalog Manager | HubRise
+  title: Deals, Discounts and Charges | Catalog Manager | HubRise
   description: Instructions on how to create and edit Deals, Discounts and Charges in Catalog Manager.
 Synchronise catalogs between your EPOS and your apps.
 ---

-## Manage Deals
+## Deals

 To create a deal, click on **Deals** > **New deal** and enter a name.
 Once the deal is created, you can add the details and relate it to one or more products.